There has been lots of buzz recently surrounding Philippine Airlines (PAL) and their latest plans to launch flights to Brazil.

-Secondly, PAL says it wants to target Filipinos based in LA to offer them the chance to fly to Brasil without needing to obtain a visa.
-Again, a huge gap exists here in terms of identifying whether the majority of these people are actually Filipino citizens residing in the U.S., or U.S. citizens of Filipino descent If they fall into the former category, then the logic makes sense, but if not, then they will be required to obtain visas to travel to Brasil, since it is policy for all U.S. citizens entering Brasil regardless of ethnic background.
+Secondly, PAL says it wants to target Filipinos based in LA to offer them the chance to fly to Brazil without needing to obtain a visa.
+Again, a huge gap exists here in terms of identifying whether the majority of these people are actually Filipino citizens residing in the U.S., or U.S. citizens of Filipino descent If they fall into the former category, then the logic makes sense, but if not, then they will be required to obtain visas to travel to Brazil, since it is policy for all U.S. citizens entering Brazil regardless of ethnic background.

 Moreover, if PAL wants to target tourism traffic out of California, why should PAL select São Paulo, which is a more business-oriented destination, over Rio de Janeiro, a leisure-driven market?

 Thirdly, even despite the lack of visa requirement traveling between Brazil and the Philippines, a stopover in the U.S. still requires a transit visa, as is required for Brazilian and Filipino citizens making a connection in any U.S. port of entry.
 Existing 1-stop options between the two countries via the UAE, Qatar and Ethiopia do not require transit visas, which of course is going to appeal more to whatever traffic demand exists at present.